Ascyii/mobhub/README.md

 ## Development

-To push the changes to the device run `just build`.
+To push the changes to the device run `just push`.

+# Credits

+Icon by logisstudio at https://www.flaticon.com/free-icons/valentines-day.